 Sir Ernest Shackleton, Great Britain – Expeditions: 1907-1909, 1914-1917

 Ernest Shackleton was aboard the Discovery which took Scott toward the South Pole in 1901.
-After being abruptly sent home from that mission (supposedly due to medical reasons) Shackleton organized his own expedition from Great Britain, much to Scott’s distress.
+After being abruptly sent home from that mission (supposedly due to medical reasons) Shackleton organised his own expedition from Great Britain, much to Scott’s distress.
 On his first mission, accompanied by revered Australian explorer Douglas Mawson, he made the first-ever ascent of Mt Erebus, the second-tallest peak in Antarctica.
 What undoubtedly cemented Shackleton’s place in Antarctic pioneering history, however, was his second mission.
 Not for its dismal failure mind you (his ship was sunk by an iceberg), but for the fact that he managed to keep all of his crew alive for the mission’s entirety.
 His story of survival against all odds is arguably the single most awe-inspiring Antarctic stories of all.
 Shackleton’s death (of a heart attack aboard his ship in South Georgia, in 1922) is thought to have heralded the end of the Heroic Age of Antarctic Exploration.

 Sir Edmund Hillary, New Zealand – Expeditions: 1955-1958